Reading 2013 Site Map

 On Wed, for Early Entry Pass holders only, the service runs from when the campsites open until 12 midnight.

-On Monday the service will run until 12 midday.
+On Monday the service will run from 8am until 5pm.

 Please note that other unauthorised boats may offer a paid service – we cannot guarantee the safety of individuals on this boat and we would not recommend that they are used.

 New White Car Park Entry and Exit Route

 Do you have a weekend white car park pass?
 Using your sat nav might be very tempting, but it can actually take you longer to physically get to site!
 We highly recommend following our directions when you get closer to the site – then before you know it, you’ll be parked up and pitching your tent!